spacepy/spacepy/Doc/source/tips.rst

 Basic examples
 ==============
-Python does not look like (or work like) Matlab or IDL, and as Matlab or IDL programmers we have to rethink how we do things.
-The same mantra is true in Python however if you are using a for loop you are probably doing it wrong...
+Though there are some similarites, Python does not look like (or work like) Matlab or IDL.
+As (most of us) are, or have been, Matlab or IDL programmers, we have to rethink how we do things -- what is efficient in one language may not be the most efficient in another.
+One truth that Python shares with these other lagnuages, however, is that if you are using a for loop there is likely to be a faster way...

-Take the simple take of a large data array where you want to add one to each element I can think of four ways to do this of wildly varying speed.
+Take the simple case of a large data array where you want to add one to each element.
+Here wa show four of the possible ways to do this, and by using a profiling tool, we can show that the speeds of the different methods can vary substantially.

 Create the data
     >>> data = range(10000000)